Heraklion is the largest town in Crete, the capital of the prefecture of Heraklion and the administrative capital of the entire island.

 Epano Archanes is a market town amid vineyards, which produces the fine rozaki grapes.
 In the environs of Archanes, there are the old churches of the Archangel Michael and Ayia Triada, from the 14th century.
 Many of the areas near Archanes are of archaeological interest such as Tourkoyeitonia, Fournoi, Anemospilia, the peak sanctuary of Jucktas and Vathypetro.

-A fishing village which just a few years ago was known as a hippy center and today have developed into a tourist resort.
+A fishing village which just a few years ago was known as a hippy center and today has developed into a tourist resort.
 Matala was the port of Phaistos and later Gortyn.
 There are caves carved out of limestone cliffs on the sheer side of the north hill.
 West of Matala in the open waters of the Gulf of Messara, are two uninhabited islands, Paximadia.

 The Palace of Malia